5 Reasons To Eat Raw Foods For That Elusive Golden Glow

 1. Raw foods have more enzymes than their cooked counterparts.

-A lack of enzymes in your diet can create a buildup of toxins, which can dull your complexion, slow your metabolism, and decrease the renewal of skin cells, which leads to accelerated aging.
+A lack of enzymes in your diet can create a buildup of toxins, which may dull your complexion, slow your metabolism, and decrease the renewal of skin cells, which leads to accelerated aging.

 When you cook produce, many of the enzymes naturally found in foods in their raw state are destroyed.
 Between high temperatures and loss of water, many of these skin-friendly enzymes are lost.
 By eating food in its raw state, we're able to extract more enzymes to assist in essential metabolic processes and lighten the load on our digestive system.